GusakovIgor/MIPT2-asm-pro/3. Printf/README.md

 Before we start, we've got a few files here.
 What do they mean?

-- In MPrintf.s you can find realization of MPrintf function
+- In MPrintf.s you can find implementation of MPrintf function
 - Call_C_Printf.s contains calling standart printf from assempber programm
 - And there is a programm in C-Asm.cpp that parsing tests.txt file and outputs everything form there with MPrintf and with standart printf for comparision